tusharsadhwani/blog/src/pages/post/builtins.md

 (5+0j)
 ```

 Now, I mentioned for a moment that there's actually only 5 primitive data types in Python, not 6.
-That is because, `bool` is actually not a primitive data type &mdash; it's actually a subclass of `int`!
+That is because, `bool` is actually not a primitive data type -- it's actually a subclass of `int`!

 You can check it yourself, by looking into the `mro` property of these classes.